gurjotsingh4398/Pdf-to-text/README.md

 # Pdf-to-text

-This is a application having React.js as Frontend and a Node.js server which converts the uploaded pdf file to text using express-fileupload npm package.
+The aim of this application is to extract text from a pdf file.
+This application is implemented using React on FrontEnd and Node on BackEnd with the help of express-fileupload npm package.

 In this app we first upload the file using React frontend which is sent to the server and which convert it into the text and return the text back to the react frontend.